…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 that we sometimes forget the simple & down-to-earth, …

-“Who is our neighbor?” … an expert of the Law once asked Jesus.
+“Who is my neighbor?” … an expert of the Law once asked Jesus.

 … people just visiting church for the first time,